-A total of twenty one dolphin sightings were recorded during the two surveys, eleven on 8 July 2013, six on 23 July 2013 and four on 31 July 2013.
-Of the twenty one sightings, fourteen were "on effort" (which are all under favourable condition) and seven were "opportunistic".
-A total of sixty one individuals were sighted from the two impact dolphin surveys in the reporting period.
+A total of two dolphin sightings were recorded during the two surveys, both were made on 17 February 2014.
+Two sightings were "on effort" (which are all under favourable condition).
+A total of ten individuals were sighted from the two impact dolphin surveys in the reporting period.
 Sighting details are summarised and plotted in Appendix K and Figure 5c, respectively.